 Turning to Dr. Internet for answers, I tried a dozen different diets and two dozen different supplements.
 All of them helped for a few weeks, and then symptoms would creep back in.

-I found book The Plant Paradox by sheer luck of the draw.
+I found Dr. Gundry’s book by sheer luck of the draw.
 I had been researching Leaky Gut Syndrome, and I decided to go to Amazon and search the term “leaky gut,” and purchase the newest book I could find on the subject.

 A newly published book with a beautiful-looking smashed red tomato on the cover caught my eye.
 Without even reading the reviews, I added it to my cart and purchased it.

-Two days later, I turned over the first page of The Plant Paradox.
+Two days later, I turned over the first page.

 At the time, I didn’t know that it would change my life.
 I thought it was “just another diet” that would make me feel temporarily better.